MeltwaterArchive/storyplayer/modules/shell/fromShell.md

 _fromShell()_ allows you to extract information about the processes that your test has started.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ShellDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromShell_.

 ## Behaviour And Return Codes